Petfren

 Ideation

-We hosted a small brainstorm with our recruited peers who’s interested in education or have knowledge in teaching children.
+We hosted a small brainstorm with our recruited peers who is interested in education or have knowledge in teaching children.
 After that, we began to vote the feature which had the most “likes” and analyse their effort and impact on users with impact - effort metrix.

 How might we provide a better way to teach Maths that the child can understand in a reasonably short time?